IABTechLab/uid2-examples/web-integrations/prebid-integrations/client-server/README.md

 ### "Request failed with status code 500"

 **For local operator:**
-- Verify the operator is running at `localhost:8080`
+- Verify the operator is running at `localhost:8080`; the output should indicate 'OK'.
 - Check `enable_v2_encryption: true` is set in `local-config.json`
 - Review operator logs for errors